Hi there!

 I’m Carmen Lamar Gonzalez.

-Ever since I was four years old I used to sing and dance in front of my mirror, imagining a life onstage.
+As a small child I would sing and dance in front of my mirror, imagining a life onstage.
 I wore out the albums of Annie, You’re a Good Man Charlie Brown, A Chorus Line, Carousel, Oklahoma!, The Music Man and then later, Sondheim entered my life, and it was Follies, A Little Night Music, Sunday in the Park with George and Into the Woods.
 I would act with my fellow singers on those records and wait for “my turn” to sing back.
 Sometimes I’d even play multiple parts.

 After roles in many college, summer stock, regional tour, and community theatre productions, I moved to NYC.
 I read The Actor’s Picture/résumé book, from the Drama Book Shop.
 It was put together by Jill Charles, the Artistic Director of the Dorset Theatre Festival in Dorset, VT.
 In an updated forward she talked about living with cancer and knowing her body would not have survived without doctors, but her soul would not survive without art.
 She said, “Go, do what you do, love it, share it.”
 It’s a lovely mantra and has stayed with me.